massimobernava/proteo/index.md

 # Proteo

+Proteo is an open-source and cross-platform scriptable platform, highly modular and with built-in support for many useful modules for **Serious Games** implementation.
+Developing a cross-platform, scriptable solution for multimedia applications even with computer vision and **Deep Learning** support is a challenging task, since many different components have to be connected and tuned to reach a robust yet performative system

 Proteo framework is designed to develop **Serious Games** with **Deep Learning** support, it work as a general purpose glue, and wraps together several libraries::

 - Lua for script